Identify, Strategize, Attack: How to Go Multi-Channel with Your E-Commerce Brand

-My core competency is brand-building and marketing.
+My core competency is brand-building and multi-channel e-commerce marketing.
 Fortunately, I realized this very early in the game, and was able to mold my business model to fit my best chances of succeeding.

 Take automating purchase orders for example.
 Instead of scrutinizing your sales velocity, supplier lead times, and available stock, find a technology that takes this tedium off your plate and out of the realm of human error.
 (Spoiler alert: Skubana can help you with that.)